8 ways to support the Black Lives Matter movement in the long term

 In addition to your local food bank, literacy groups and youth programs, you can donate to:

-Read also: Reddit's long history of tolerating racism is coming back to haunt it
+Read more: Reddit's long history of tolerating racism is coming back to haunt it

 Global scenes of Black Lives Matter protests show outrage far beyond USSee all photos

-CNET sister site Chowhound has a list of black-owned culinary businesses you can support.
-DoorDash and Caviar, and Uber Eats are restaurant delivery services showcasing black-owned restaurants on their platforms.

-Etsy is similarly highlighting black-owned vendors on its website for boutique and custom goods.
+Here are eight ways to find Black-owned restaurants where you live.
+Etsy is highlighting Black-owned vendors on its website for boutique and custom goods.
 Many of these shop owners are women selling jewelry and unique art pieces.

 3. Wear Black Lives Matter gear and other apparel